 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Thrombophilia is defined as an acquired or familial disorder associated with thrombosis.
-The clinical presentation of an underlying thrombophilia may include venous thromboembolism (deep vein thrombosis, pulmonary embolism, superficial vein thrombosis), recurrent miscarriage, and complications of pregnancy (eg, severe preeclampsia, abruptio placentae, intrauterine growth restriction, stillbirth).
-Other possible clinical presentation includes arterial thrombosis (especially among patients <50 years of age with no other risk factors for atherosclerotic arterial occlusive disease (diabetes mellitus, hypercholesterolemia, hypertension, or tobacco smoking) and aseptic necrosis of bone (eg, femoral head mandible).
-Demographic or environmental exposures that compound the risk of venous thromboembolism among persons with a thrombophilia include increasing age, male gender, obesity, surgery, trauma, hospitalization for medical illness, malignant neoplasm, prolonged immobility during travel (eg, prolonged airplane travel), oral contraceptive use, estrogen therapy (both oral and transdermal), tamoxifen and raloxifene therapy, and infertility drugs.
+The clinical presentation of an underlying thrombophilia predominantly include venous thromboembolism (deep vein thrombosis, pulmonary embolism, superficial vein thrombosis).
+Other manifestations that have been linked to thrombophilia include recurrent miscarriage, and complications of pregnancy (eg, severe preeclampsia, abruptio placentae, intrauterine growth restriction, stillbirth).
+The current thrombophilia does not predict for arterial thrombosis Demographic or environmental exposures that compound the risk of venous thromboembolism among persons with a thrombophilia include increasing age, male gender, obesity, surgery, trauma, hospitalization for medical illness, malignant neoplasm, prolonged immobility during travel (eg, prolonged airplane travel), oral contraceptive use, estrogen therapy (both oral and transdermal), tamoxifen and raloxifene therapy, and infertility drugs.
 Central venous catheters and transvenous pacemaker wires increase the risk for upper extremity deep vein thrombosis; this risk is unrelated to thrombophilia.

 Inherited thrombophilias include:

 -Deficiency due to reduced plasma protein level or dysfunctional protein of:

 -Activated protein C resistance due to the factor V R506Q (Leiden) mutation